BUTR/Bannerlord.Harmony/README.md

 This is an unofficial distribution of the [Harmony](https://github.com/pardeike/Harmony) library maintained by the community to have an easier way to manage external library dependencies.
 Fully automated, it checks every 1 hour for a new release of Harmony.

 ## Installation
 This module should be the highest in loading order.
-Any other module that requires to be set at the top (MCM, etc.) should be loaded after this mod.
+Any other module that requires to be set at the top (Better Exception Window, Community Patch, MCM, etc.) should be loaded after this mod.

+## For Players
+This mod is intended to ensure that all mods in a player's modlist are using the latest version of Harmony to minimize conflicts.

 ## For Modders
-The Module Id is ``Bannerlord.Harmony``.
-You still need to reference Harmony as a NuGet package, it is not required to include 0Harmony.dll in the final /bin output of your module.
+You still need to reference Harmony as a NuGet package, it is not required to include ``0Harmony.dll`` in the final /bin output of your module.
 You do need to add this to your ``SubModule.xml``
 ```xml
 <DependedModules>
     <DependedModule Id="Bannerlord.Harmony" />
 </DependedModules>
 ```
 This way the game will ensure that the Harmony library is loaded before your mod.

+## Versioning
+The Module combines the Harmony version used and the Build Id that published the Module.
+The Build Id is simply added to the end.
+``2.0.2.22`` indicates that Harmony ``2.0.2.0`` is used and ``22`` is the Build Id.
+``2.0.0.1025`` indicates that Harmony ``2.0.0.10`` is used and ``25`` is the Build Id.

+We considered using the Rimworld approach with introducing our own version system, but it won't give a clear way to detect which Harmony version the Module contains.
+It's easier for the user to report the version of the Module used than to check the assembly version/send it.